-Sue Siegel is GE’s Chief Innovation Officer and CEO of GE Ventures, leading the development and acceleration of innovation across GE.
+Sue Siegel is GE’s Former Chief Innovation Officer and CEO of GE Ventures, leading the development and acceleration of innovation across GE.
 She has 35+ years of corporate, entrepreneurial and venture capital experience all geared towards turning untapped potential into real value.

 In this role, Sue led the launch of GE Ventures, a multimodal innovation engine comprised of investing in promising startups, creating and scaling new companies and commercializing GE’s intellectual property.
 She also leads strategy planning and oversees the global marketing function.

 Before joining GE, Sue was a General Partner at Mohr Davidow Ventures, where she led investments in personalized medicine, digital health and life sciences.
 She served as Board member for over a dozen companies, including Pacific Biosciences, Crescendo Biosciences and Navigenics.
 Prior to being a Venture Capitalist, Sue led Affymetrix as President and Board Member, where she drove the company’s transformation from a pre-revenue startup to a global, multi-billion dollar market cap genomics leader.
 Sue also held executive leadership roles at Bio-Rad, DuPont and Amersham.